HoboCrunch/servicenerdpro-landing/docs/STRIPE_SETUP.md

 # Stripe Integration Setup Guide

-This guide will walk you through setting up Stripe payments for ServiceNerd Pro.
+This guide will walk you through setting up Stripe payments for Service Pro.

 ## 1. Create a Stripe Account